Skip to:

 What is considered a peer-reviewed conference paper/extended abstract?

-It is a full-length technical paper or extended abstract that has been evaluated by one or more anonymous reviewers assigned by the conference organizing committee and deemed acceptable for publication and presentation at the designated conference.
+It is a full-length technical paper that has been evaluated by one or more anonymous reviewers assigned by the conference organizing committee and deemed acceptable for publication and presentation at the designated conference.
 The extent of peer-review may vary from one conference to another.
-A paper / extended abstract that is accepted for presentation upon submission and without any peer review is not eligible for this award.
+A paper that is accepted for presentation upon submission and without any peer review is not eligible for this award.

 Who is the principal faculty co-author?

-This is a faculty member who has contributed the most to the paper/extended abstract besides the student co-authors.
+This is a faculty member who has contributed the most to the paper besides the student co-author.

-If two or more students are listed as co-authors on two or more papers/extended abstracts to be presented in the same conference or co-located conferences, can multiple students submit travel award applications to the same conference?
+If two or more students are listed as co-authors on two or more papers to be presented in the same conference or co-located conferences, can multiple students submit travel award applications to the same conference?

-If student A who is planning to present one paper/extended abstract is a co-author on another paper/extended abstract that also includes students B and C as co-authors, then only student A is allowed to apply for the conference travel award.
+If student A who is planning to present one paper is a co-author on another paper that also includes students B and C as co-authors, then only student A is allowed to apply for the conference travel award.

-If the student applicant is a co-author on more than one paper/extended abstract at a given conference, would the Dean’s Office provide additional funding in support of this conference travel?
+If the student applicant is a co-author on more than one paper at a given conference, would the Dean’s Office provide additional funding in support of this conference travel?

 No.